 Other discussions included farm bill cotton provisions, trade impacts on agriculture, milk price programs and crop insurance.

 “This is a very innovative thing,” Perdue said.
-“You may see something like this in the Mississippi Delta, but you don’t usually see this in Alabama and Georgia.
+“You may see something like this in the Delta, but you just don’t usually see this in Alabama and Georgia.
 It shows how innovative and creative agriculturists are across the country.”